Best Baked Chicken Parmesan Recipe

 This oven baked Chicken Parmesan was such a hit with my daughter, Rosie, she managed to work it into a poem at school two years after first eating it.
 Waxing poetic about crispy chicken with seasoned bread crumbs probably says more about the recipe than it does about my child’s future as a poet.

 It was my sister-in-law, Lynn, who first made it for us.
 Like many moms, Lynn finds it frustrating to put time and care into dinner, only to have the kids take a pass.
-It’s a tricky aspect of parenting and is something I wrote about recently here.
-This particular recipe, though, always get a thumbs up.
+It’s a tricky aspect of parenting, but this particular recipe always get a thumbs up.

 What is Chicken Parmesan?

 Chicken Parmesan is a dish with Italian roots and a reputation as real comfort food.
 Typically it starts with chicken breasts that are breaded and fried, then smothered in marinara sauce, topped with Mozzarella and baked.